THE QUICK AND DIRTY GUIDE TO CROUP AND EPIGLOTTITIS

 - Intercostal retractions with decreasing stridor is an ominous sign of impending respiratory failure

-- Transport the child in position of comfort with parent nearby
+- Transport the child in a position of comfort with parent nearby

 - Decreasing mental status means decreasing respiratory drive; TREAT AGGRESSIVELY!